graezykev/ts-eslint-standard-js/steps.md

 ### Init TypeScript

-Use the following command to initialize a new TypeScript project.
+Use the following command to initialise a new TypeScript project.

 ```sh
 npx tsc --init